Terms & Policies

 (c) all sums properly due and payable under these terms.

-15.2.
-Subject to this clause 15, Direct Losses will be recoverable under this Agreement.
-However, save as otherwise stated in this Agreement, neither Party will be liable for any Indirect or Consequential Losses.
+17.2 Direct Losses.
+Direct Losses will be recoverable under these terms.
+However, save as otherwise stated in these terms, neither party will be liable for any Indirect or Consequential Losses.

-(b) the non-execution, or defective execution, of a payment if any information you provide in your instructions is incorrect;
+(b) the non-execution, or defective execution, of a Payment if any information you provide in your instructions is incorrect; or

 In the case of (b) or (c), we will make reasonable efforts to recover the funds involved in the payment.
 You will be responsible for all costs incurred by us as part of any such recovery attempt, even if we are unable to successfully recover the funds.